entropia/tip-toi-reveng/README.md

 Additional script table
 -----------------------

-Used only in 'Puzzle Ponyhof' and 'Reise durch die Jahreszeiten' and there FR, NL, IT Version.
+Used only in 'Puzzle Ponyhof' and 'Reise durch die Jahreszeiten' and their FR, NL, IT Version.
+The format is that of a play script (see above).
+In most files, it is an empty play script, i.e. simply `0x0000` .
+In 'Reise durch die Jahreszeiten' it is a playscript with empty script lines.

-Its starts with a list of pointers, means an uint16 with the count 'c' followed by 'c' times an uint32 pointer value.
-The pointer itself point to a script line described earlier.

-In Other Files there is only the uint16 counter with value '0x0000'.

-Puzzle Ponyhof

-0x2092
-        02 00 9C 20 00 00 B1 20  00 00

-0x209C
-        01 00 00 06 00 FB FF 01  05 00 01 00 06 00 F0 FF
-        01 01 00 00 00

-0x20B1
-        01 00 00 06 00 F9 FF 01  05 00 01 00 06 00 F9 FF
-        01 00 00 00 00

-In 'Reise durch die Jahreszeiten' the Pointer in the Pointerlist points only to empty scriptlines.

-Example:
-	00 00 00 00 00 00
+TODO: When is this executed?

 The checksum